Set Your Intentions

 I first met Rick during my last semester of college.
 I was bound and determined to have a job before graduation.
 It was fixed in my consciousness.
 I figured why wait to graduate and compete with all the other thousands of students who would be graduating at the same time.
 Start now!
 So in December (I was going to complete the program in April and graduate in late June) I started researching who I wanted to work for upon graduation.
 I boldly drew up my list of Top 100 companies where I wanted to invest my time and efforts.
 It was by daunting, exciting, tiring, and exhilarating.

+I was lucky to know how to create a great resume; I would make it online with the help of a template wizard, and it brought me great success when it came to being invited to interviews.
 With some interviews booked, I talked with people in Human Resources and several in sales and marketing, plus the owner of a very successful import firm who had a sales and marketing team.
 After the interviews I went back and drafted up two types of resumes.
 One resume for sales and one for marketing positions.
 Then the hunt began in earnest.
 I started mailing out letters of introduction and my resumes.

 However, it does keep you humble when the rejections letters starts coming back.
 Yes, in my first go round of job search, companies sent back to me “Thanks but no Thanks” letters.
 I think I got about 12 of them for the 30 or so positions I applied for.
 However, out of the first 33 applications sent out I got serious interest from three firms.
 I managed to get two interviews with each of them.
 One of them decided I was not the right fit, one I decided I was not a fit and the third made me an offer.